dataplat/dbatools/.aider/prompts/conventions.md

 }
 ```

-## Additional instructions
+## Additional Instructions

-- DO NOT use `$MyInvocation.MyCommand.Name` to get command names
-- DO NOT use the old `knownParameters` validation approach
+### Test Structure
+- Parameter validation must be tagged as Unit Test
-- DO NOT include loose code outside of proper test blocks
+- No loose code outside of proper test blocks
-- DO NOT remove comments like "#TestConfig.instance3" or "#$TestConfig.instance2 for appveyor"
+- Must maintain all instance reference comments (#TestConfig.instance3, etc.)

+### Syntax Requirements
-- DO NOT use $_ DO use $PSItem instead
+- Use $PSItem instead of $_
-- Parameter validation is ALWAYS tagged as a Unit Test
+- No trailing spaces
+- Use $results.Status.Count for accurate counting

+### Must Not Use
+- $MyInvocation.MyCommand.Name for command names
+- Old knownParameters validation approach
+- Assumed parameter names - match original tests exactly

+# Important
+ALL comments must be preserved exactly as they appear in the original code, including seemingly unrelated or end-of-file comments.
+Even comments that appear to be development notes or temporary must be kept.
+This is especially important for comments related to CI/CD systems like AppVeyor.